 - If IT staff must deal with mountains of alerts, how will they know which ones are important and which ones can be handled later?
 Again, lack of priority or urgency may make IT less effective and efficient and more costly.

-Choosing and Using Alerts WiselyRather than pursuing a “more is better” strategy when creating alerts, IT organizations should focus instead on a “small is beautiful” strategy.
+Choosing and Using Alerts WiselyRather than pursuing a “more is better” strategy when creating alerts, IT organizations should focus instead on a “small is beautiful” system and application alerting strategy.
 Numerous other considerations and characteristics are important to consider and address when creating management alerts as well.
 These include the following:

 - Accurate classification and prioritization.
 Anything threatening the organization’s ability to conduct business, collect money, or keep customers happy needs immediate attention.
 Other conditions or events—such as resource usage thresholds or slow response times—must be addressed, but probably not right away.
 IT staff needs guidance on what’s important and the order in which they should tackle pending alerts.
 From a cost management perspective, putting out expensive fires and limiting losses (both actual and potential) must drive alert scheduling and assignment.